Kiss Me, Son of God: Religion and Music Collide in TMBG’s Masterpiece

 So much horror has been wrought in the name of religion.
 Groups of people have believed faithfully that they are the righteous ones, following their god, while using their belief to oppress, colonize, enslave, conquer, and torture.
 It’s mortal men weaponizing organized religion, all in the name of an “all-good being.”

 When I hear the lyrics to this song, sometimes I picture God as the narrator.
 Other times, it feels like the speaker is a cult leader or a high-ranking Cardinal—someone with a god-complex sized ego.
 The song’s brilliance lies in how it can fit almost any self-centered, narcissistic megalomaniac who craves praise and adulation on a spiritual level.
-Is there a better descriptor for God?
+I mean, is there not a better descriptor for God?

 A Personal Journey Into and Promptly Out of The Church

 When I was a teen, I thought it was cool to want a following.
 To be admired for your brilliance.
-A very adolescent way of thinking from a kid raised in a Wiccan household by a pagan mom.
+To have your own cult.
+A very adolescent way of thinking from a kid raised in a Wiccan household by a pagan mom who’s borderline personality disorder skewed very narcissistic.

 I loved learning about religions and seeing the parallels.
 Churches, to me, seemed like just another cult.
 Eventually, after becoming a teen parent, I too fell into the cult of Christianity.
-The need for acceptance, friendship, and support came in the form of local church groups with other “young” parents.
+The need for support and community came in the form of local church groups with other “young” parents.

 Next thing you know, I was playing bass for the worship team and leading prayers.

 Over a decade later, I dropped it all and returned to what I had known all along.
-The process wasn’t too hard for me—I had always had one foot out.
+The process wasn’t too hard for me since I always had one foot out the door.
 But speaking publicly about my frustration with anti-gay sentiments in the church drew the ire of certain leaders.

 One such leader took me aside and told me I had rebellion in my heart.
 And apparently, rebellion is a form of witchcraft.
 He warned that allowing even a tiny bit of witchcraft in could dig its claws into me for life.